ryandhasgit/Comedy/Drafts/rodney draft 2.md

 My wife, I tell ya.
 She and I never have sex.
-I told her I wanna do foreplay.
+The other day I wanted to do foreplay.
 She said, you're lucky to be getting one-play!

 I get no respect.
 Like that song, R-E-S-P-E-C-T. You ever notice how it sounds like there’s no E?
 Just R-E-S-P-C-T?
 That’s the kind of respect I get.
 I tell ya.

 My wife, she’s no looker.
 You couldn't sell her if you tried, and I tried!
 They wouldn't take her in Myanmar.
 They said, try the fourth world, pal.

-I tell ya, I’m not finding much respect these days.
-I asked my neighbor, "You seen my wife today?"
+I’m not finding much respect these days.
+I asked my neighbor, "You seen my wife?"
 He said, "Not really, I was wearing a blindfold the whole time!"

-I ain’t no prize neither.
-I went to a bachelor auction and I wound up having to pay a girl to date me!
+But I ain’t no prize neither.
+I went to a bachelor auction and wound up having to pay a girl to date me!
 So ya know, just another Friday night.

-I haven’t gotten much action lately.
+I'm not gettin' much action lately.
 Even my dog won’t kiss me.
-I said, listen pal, half the time you're licking your balls; you sayin’ mine ain’t good enough for ya?
+I said, listen pal, half the time you're licking your balls; you saying mine ain’t good enough for ya?
 Anybody?
 Anybody?

 My wife—listen to this—she hates my guts, probably because of the prostitutes and that I tried to sell her to a warlord.
 She hates me so much she poisoned me with a toxin found in goldfish.
 It’s bad enough she tried to kill me, but she gotta off my aquarium too?